Rpmalukani22/My-Instant-Notes/README.md

 # My Instant Notes
 https://play.google.com/store/apps/details?id=dropdwn.ruchitesh.com.notes

  My Instant Notes app is a simple and awesome notepad app.
 It gives you a quick and simple notepad editing experience when you write notes, memos, e-mails, messages, shopping lists and to-do lists.
+It supports 10 different languages.

  You may find few screenshots here.